cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* It becomes a priority to enable specialists to extend platform capabilities and introduce new ones
+* It becomes a priority to enable specialists to extend platform capabilities and introduce new ones.
-* The organization can centralize specialists allowing their knowledge and support to be spread through platform capabilities
+* The organization can centralize specialists allowing their knowledge and support to be spread through platform capabilities.

-##### Examples Scenarios:
+##### Example Scenarios:

 * Marketing works with platform builders to introduce consistent user tracking in order to attribute marketing efforts to product outcomes.
-* Automation initiative reduces human time to provision databases by 30 minutes per instance, saving $10m/year
+* Automation initiative reduces human time to provision databases by 30 minutes per instance, saving $10m/year.

 {{< /tab >}}
 {{< tab tabName="Adoption" >}}